pycon-mentored-sprints/mentored-sprints.dev/about.md

 ---
-title: About Us
+title: About Mentored Sprints
 subtitle: >-
-  This is an optional subtitle.
-It can be used to describe what this page is about.
+  Making contribution sprints more accesible and friendlier to all.
 image: images/wocintech1.jpg
 layout: page
 ---